 The Chicago Park District mows turf grass to keep weeds down.
 Following natural lawn care basics, the Park District keeps the grass three inches high.
 This allows the roots to grow strong and access water deep in the ground.
 As a result, the taller grass naturally shades out some weeds.
 Even after cut, dandelion flowers persist and sometimes grow back overnight.
 However, the sight of dandelions indicates a safe space for all park patrons to play on.

 “Midwest Pesticide Action Center is thrilled to include the Chicago Park District as part of our Midwest Grows Green network showing the district’s commitment to limit the use of pesticides to create healthy places to play,” says Ruth Kerzee, Executive Director of MPAC.
 “Follow these four simple and cost-effective tips, and you too can enjoy a beautiful yard safe for children, pets, and the environment.”

 Water Deeply and Infrequently: This encourages deep root growth.
 One inch per week is ideal.
 You can easily measure that amount by placing a cup in your yard while watering.
 When your sprinkler fills it one inch deep, your watering for the week is done.
 Water early in the morning to minimize disease problems.

-Mow High: Keep your lawn mowed at three inches or higher.
+Mow High: Keep you lawn mowed at three inches or higher.
 This will increase the root strength and naturally shade out weeds.
-Don’t mow your lawn unless it needs it.
+Don’t mow your lawn unless needed.
 This creates healthy grass that can withstand drought and stay green longer.